Natasha Lyonne: Early life and education

-Lyonne was born in New York City, the daughter of Orthodox Jewish parents Ivette Buchinger and Aaron Braunstein, a boxing promoter, race car driver, and radio host.
+Natasha Bianca Lyonne Braunstein was born on April 4, 1979, in New York City, the daughter of Orthodox Jewish parents Ivette Buchinger and Aaron Braunstein, a boxing promoter, race car driver, and radio host.
 Her mother was born in Paris, to Hungarian-Jewish Holocaust survivor parents.

 Lyonne has joked that her family consists of "my father's side, Flatbush, and my mother's side, Auschwitz".
 Her grandmother, Ella, came from a large family, but only she and her two sisters and two brothers survived, which Lyonne has attributed to their blond hair and blue eyes.
 Lyonne's grandfather, Morris Buchinger, operated a watch company in Los Angeles.
 During the war, he hid in Budapest as a non-Jew working in a leather factory.

 Lyonne lived the first eight years of her life in Great Neck, New York.
-She and her family emigrated to Israel, where she spent a year and a half.
-While in Israel, Lyonne participated in the 1989 Israeli children's film April Fool (אחד באפריל), which began her interest in acting.
-Her parents divorced, and Lyonne and her older brother, Adam, returned to the United States with their mother.
-After moving back to New York City, Lyonne attended the Ramaz School, a private Jewish school, where she was a scholarship student who took Talmud classes and read Aramaic.
+Then she emigrated with her family to Israel, where she stayed a year and a half.
+She participated in the 1989 Israeli children's film April Fool (אחד באפריל), which began her interest in acting.

+After her parents divorced, Lyonne and her older brother Adam returned to New York City with their mother.
+She grew up on the Upper East Side of Manhattan, where she felt she was an outsider.
+Lyonne attended the Ramaz School, a private Jewish school, where she was a scholarship student who took Talmud classes and read Aramaic.
 She was expelled in her sophomore year for selling marijuana to classmates.
-Lyonne grew up on the Upper East Side, where she felt she was an outsider.
 Her mother moved the family to Miami and Lyonne briefly attended Miami Country Day School.

-She did not graduate from high school, leaving before her senior year to attend a film program at New York University's Tisch School of the Arts, which she attended for a short time, studying film and philosophy.
+Lyonne dropped from high school before her senior year.
+For a short time she studied film and philosophy at New York University's Tisch School of the Arts.
 Her high school graduation depended on completing her first year at Tisch, but she left the program because she could not pay the tuition.

 Lyonne was estranged from her father, who was a Democratic candidate for New York City Council for the sixth District of Manhattan in 2013, and lived on the Upper West Side until his death in October 2014.
 She has said she was not close to her mother, who died in 2013, and has essentially lived independently of her family since age 16.